compusophy/docs/docs/run-node/advanced-configuration.md

 ```
 engine:
-  provingKeyId:  – The identifier of the proving key, retrieved by the key manager
+  provingKeyId: <string> – The identifier of the proving key, retrieved by the key manager
-  filter:  – The section of the bloom filter the node will listen to
+  filter: <string> – The section of the bloom filter the node will listen to
-  genesisSeed:  – The seed value used for the first frame
+  genesisSeed: <string> – The seed value used for the first frame
   maxFrames:  – The maximum number of frames to retain
-  pendingCommitWorkers:  – The number of goroutines used to perform worker operations
+  pendingCommitWorkers: <int64> – The number of goroutines used to perform worker operations
   minimumPeersRequired: 3 – Minimum number of peers required for the node to function
-  statsMultiaddr:  – The multiaddress for the stats server
+  statsMultiaddr: <string> – The multiaddress for the stats server
   dataWorkerBaseListenMultiaddr: "/ip4/0.0.0.0/tcp/%d" – Format string for worker listen addresses, if the prior default using localhost addresses is present, it will switch to the new default automatically.
   dataWorkerBaseP2PPort: 50000 – Starting port number for worker p2p communication
   dataWorkerBaseStreamPort: 60000 – Starting port number for worker streaming